sherbold/replication-kit-tse-2018-costmodel/README.md

 License
 =======
-This replication package as well as the CrossPare software that is used are licensed under the Apache License, Version 2.0.
+This replication package is used are licensed under the Apache License, Version 2.0.